elenajal/FORAS_scripts_meta-analysis/README.md

    - Test whether each record can be matched correctly between the three files
    - Outputs the `data_for_moderation_analyses.csv` in the `./pre-processing/output` folder

+## `Prevalences_analysis.Rmd`

+- Located within `prevalences` folder

+- **Purpose**: R Markdown workflow to compute and visualise pooled **prevalence** estimates for the FORAS project on PTSD trajectories after traumatic events.
+It loads study-level counts, runs meta-analyses of proportions, and exports publication-ready figures/tables.

+- **Features**:
+   - Reads extracted study data (events / totals)
+   - Computes pooled prevalence (random-effects), with common transformations for proportions
+   - Quantifies heterogeneity (τ², I²) and influence diagnostics
+   - Produces forest and (optionally) funnel-type plots
+   - Writes summaries/plots to `prevalences/output/`

+- **Requirements**:
+  **`data_for_moderation_analyses.csv`**
+            - The primary dataset with all extracted data from the included studies.
+            - Located in `./pre-processing/output`

 # Load the data

 ## Required Input Data for `merge_tables.py`